 - Perhaps the coolest feature is that when it is selected, customers can buy your book directly from our homepage, which we hope will help you sell more books

-- Unless you’ve selected the 20 day plan, you’re not limited to promoting just one of your books on The Shelf: you can buy a single spot and cycle all of your books through it over time, manually changing which book you’re promoting
+- If you select the 3 month plan or longer, you’re not limited to promoting just one of your books on The Shelf: you can buy a single spot and cycle all of your books through it over time, manually changing which book you’re promoting

 One reason I called this approach a little old school is that, although many people don’t know it, promoting a thing by paying for prominent shelf space and coveted locations generally is a common and ubiquitous practice in brick-and-mortar stores, including bookstores.